AntczakEI/stellarliftapp/_posts/2026-03-19-progressive-overload-explained-how-to-keep-getting-stronger.md

 ## Sources and further reading

-The original article structure and double-progression model were retained, while claims about loading, volume, range of motion, proximity to failure, and fatigue were updated against current resistance-training evidence.
+The recommendations in this guide are informed by current resistance-training evidence on loading, volume, range of motion, proximity to failure, progression, and fatigue.

 * Currier BS, D'Souza AC, Fiatarone Singh MA, et al. **American College of Sports Medicine Position Stand.
 Resistance Training Prescription for Muscle Function, Hypertrophy, and Physical Performance in Healthy Adults: An Overview of Reviews.** Medicine & Science in Sports & Exercise.
 2026;58(4):851–872.
 PMID: 41843416.
 DOI: 10.1249/MSS.0000000000003897.